AppFair/appfair.github.io/index.md

 A fair-ground is responsible for ensuring Source Transparency, which is the guarantee that all the source code that included in an app's binary is available for public scrutiny.
 Since the artifacts that are distributed through the App Fair are released by an untrusted fork, the fair-ground re-builds every app release in its own, trusted, environment, and then compares the binary artifacts between the two builds to ensure they are identical.
-If the build artifacts match, then a `fairseal` is published, which the permits the app release to be included in the App Fair catalog.
+If the build artifacts match, then a `fairseal` is published with the cryptographic hash of the validated binary, which is a pre-requisite for being included in the App Fair catalog.

 ### How can I change the category of my app in the **App Fair.app** catalog?